Binary Options RegulationOverview of Regulatory Environment

 In regards to legal protections against scam investment companies, Cyprus actually maintains higher standards in fiduciary responsibilities than the United Kingdom, which does not yet operate in complete compliance of the MiFID.
 The OTC markets have always primarily been self-regulated, which is why there is very minimal binary options regulation in existence.
 Only recently has the regulatory platform to manage binary options been drafted out.
 Cyprus was among the first Eurozone members to have adopted legal classification for binary options.
 With this legal definition, regulatory authorities such as CySEC have become empowered to take action under the financial regulatory structure.

 Traders might be astonished to discover that binary options are actually not classified as “financial options” under the United Kingdom Financial Services Act.
 As an alternative, traders are likely find UK-based binary options brokers being regulated by the UK Gaming Commission which classifies binary options trades as “bets”.
 In the United Kingdom, betting debts cannot be enforced within the courts, as they are referred to as “debts of honour”.
 Visualize a scenario where a trader attempts to file suit against a UK-based binary options broker for this type of debt.
-Quite simply, there is no better location than Cyprus with regards to the legal protections provided to those who trade binary options.

 Sign up with trading club today to receive the best regulated Binary Option Broker deals, it’s completely FREE, please fill in your details below: